jfqd/redmine_reminder/README.md

 * Send a reminder email to the assigned user of the open issue
 * If no user is assigned to the issue the email address of the project manager is used
 * If no project manager email address is available a fallback email address is used
+* send a notification email to the project manager if a new issue was created
+* send notifications by email and sms if an issue with a pre defined priority was created

 ## Getting the plugin